Teens, and Parents and Youth Mentors

 You and other teenagers will spend a fun weekend doing activities and learning.
 You’ll learn to resolve and defuse conflicts.
 You can use the skills you learn with friends, at home, and at school.

 Lunch and snacks will be provided.
 You’ll also get a copy of a training manual with dozens of exercises and activities.
+This year’s workshops are scheduled to be held at the new 6 Points Innovation Center in Highland Park.

 Once you complete one of the weekend trainings, you’ll be qualified to become a Youth Leader in the Richmond Youth Peace Project!